Salonee2002/SRAM-16BYTES/README.md

 ## Conclusion

+We have designed a 16 byte SRAM having 16 rows and 8 columns (each row of 1 byte).
+We have used pre-charge circuit to pre-charge the bitline to 1.8V, row decoder to select the row for performing the operation, write driver to write into the SRAM and sense amplifier to read the data from SRAM.
+The maximum operating frequency is 50Mhz.
+The worst case power consuption is 1.049U watt at worst power (corner) and 85&deg;C. And the minimum and maximum delays are shown below :<br>
 | | Min delay | Max delay |
 | :---------: | :----------: | :----------: |
 | read | 2.757ns | 5.959ns |